The Greenland Shark Is The World’s Longest-Living Vertebrate – And It Lives A Crazy-Long Time

 WaterFrame/Alamy Stock PhotoA Greenland shark under the ice in northern Baffin Island.

-Scientists attribute the Greenland shark’s advanced age to the cool temperatures that it lives in and its great size.
+Scientists historically attributed the Greenland shark’s advanced age to the cool temperatures that it lives in.
+They believed the cold environment was responsible for the creature’s remarkable age.

 The Future Of The Greenland Shark